 Agencies shall consider whether the term of the retention agreement aligns with the cost of training provided.
 Contact the Division for additional guidance regarding this, if needed.
-The required Retention Agreement Template can be found on the HE+ TTA website under Weatherization | Procurement.
-The template may be edited as specified in the document.
+The required Retention Agreement Template can be found on the <a href="https://example.com/het-training-needed-ne

-T&TA funds may also be used to train contractors at the Subgrantee level participating in the Program.
-The use of T&TA funds to reimburse contractors is limited to T&TA that supports the four Home Energy Professionals occupations (i.e., Retrofit Installer Technician, Crew Leader, Energy Auditor, and QCI).
+T&TA funds may also be used to train contractors at the Sub-Grantee level participating in the Program.
+The use of T&TA funds to reimburse contractors is limited to T&TA that supports the four Home Energy Professionals occupations (i.e., Retrofit Installer Technician, Crew Leader, Energy Auditor, QCI, and any required comprehensive and refresher trainings).
 The T&TA Plan must describe contractor T&TA activities, including: